 The organisation became a pillar for the conservation of the local macaws, getting hands-on in monitoring the population, protecting the more reachable nests against poachers, and making artificial nest boxes to help the specimens go through their reproductive cycle.
 Additionally, LAPPA started to disseminate information about the Scarlet Macaw, putting together workshops and discussions at community centres, and giving talks to employees of Hotel Punta Leona, university students, and journalists.
 Along the same line, Prof. Vaughan and his team have been actively reporting and documenting ever since the project began.
 Not only have they published several articles on the subject but they have also received media coverage on local papers throughout the years, a move that helped further raise awareness about the issue among the community.

 LAPPA focused on creating programmes for primary school children designed in a way that allows them to learn about the Scarlet Macaw and share their newfound knowledge with their parents and community.
-Children were given a colouring book to aid in this process and, at the school of Quebrada Ganado, they even made a theatre play about a family of Scarlet Macaws.
-Furthermore, a well-known ‘lapero’, Mr. Wilberth Vargas, converted into an exemplary defender of the species, giving talks recounting his change of heart and using his knowledge of Macaws and their nests to build and install artificial ones.
+Children were given a colouring book to aid in this process and, at the school of Quebrada Ganado, they even made a theatre play about a family of Scarlet Macaws led by teacher Humberto Solórzano, attendee to the first workshop and brilliant educator on the subject.
+It is estimated that at least 3300 students in 30 different schools took part in these courses.
+Furthermore, a well-known “lapero”, Mr. Wilberth Vargas, converted into an exemplary defender of the species, giving talks recounting his change of heart and using his knowledge of Macaws and their nests to build and install artificial ones.

 Hotel Punta Leona also contributed enormously to the conservation of the Scarlet Macaw and LAPPA’s actions of preservation, playing a key role since the beginning through a collaborative agreement with Costa Rica’s National University.
 Among other actions, the hotel reforested its land with the tree species favoured by Macaws for feeding and nesting and began a tree nursery for the communities to source trees to plant.
 Likewise, in Punta Leona’s forests, artificial nests were also put in place.
-In 2016, LAPPA and the hotel installed cameras in various nests to monitor the birds’ activities and learn more about the bird’s reproductive cycle, helping scientists better understand them and educating people about their habits.
+In 2016, Dr. Vaughan and his team installed cameras in various nests to monitor the birds’ activities and learn more about the bird’s reproductive cycle, helping scientists better understand them and educating people about their habits.

 Successful initiatives like this one demonstrate that the involvement of different actors in society can really make a difference.
 Scientists and specialists alone cannot preserve or bring back a species.
 It is only through assertive communication, with the provision of comprehensive information and the encouragement for people’s active participation, that outcomes such as these can be achieved.